 Dons seek to provide extra opportunities for pupils of all abilities and ages.
 We are particularly successful in national competitions such as the Cambridge Chemistry Challenge for Sixth Form pupils, and the UK and International Chemistry Olympiads.

-Pupils benefit from the various Scientific Clubs and Societies on offer.
+Pupils benefit from the many Scientific Clubs and Societies on offer.

 Classics is the foundation of much of Western ideology, culture and language.
 Winchester has a centuries-strong reputation for this subject, now reinforced by an appropriately contemporary approach.